 There are many great things about the Switch.
 Its internal storage capacity is none one of them.

-The Switch comes with 32GB of built-in storage, which is simply not enough.
-Some games already require more space than that, including Dragon Quest Heroes.
+The Switch comes with 32GB of built-in storage, which is not enough to play many games.
+Some titles already require more space than that, including Dragon Quest Heroes.
 So if you’re planning on playing just about anything other than The Legend of Zelda: Breath of the Wild or Super Mario Odyssey, you’ll probably want to grab a hefty-sized microSD card.
 It sucks, we know, but they aren’t too expensive.

-A 64GB microSD card costs just $20 or so, and depending on the speed, you might already have a compatible card.
+for relatively little cash these days, and depending on the speed, you might already have a compatible card.
 Unlike the PlayStation Vita, the cards used for the Switch aren’t proprietary.
-Even if you buy physical games, mandatory content updates on many of them actually contain the rest of the game files, so there isn’t any getting around purchasing one.
+Even if you buy physical games, mandatory content updates on many of them contain the rest of the game files, so there isn’t any getting around purchasing one.

-The Nintendo Switch can be a portable system, but this isn’t like your old DS or Game Boy Advance SP — you need to get a case for it so it isn’t damaged while you’re out and about.
-Depending on your needs, there are a number of different cases to choose from, including slim ones designed to go in a backpack and larger, sturdier cases that can also hold a variety of accessories.
+The Nintendo Switch can be a portable system, but this isn’t like your old DS or Game Boy Advance SP — you’ll want to get a case so it isn’t damaged while you’re out and about.
+Depending on your needs, there are several different cases to choose from, including slim ones designed to go in a backpack and larger, sturdier cases that can also hold a variety of accessories.
 Choose the one that best suits your style, but don’t feel weird if you need to buy a second case later on.

-It’s technically optional, but we consider Nintendo’s Switch Pro Controller a must-have accessory.
+It’s technically optional, but we consider Nintendo’sa must-have accessory.
 It’s a lot gentler on the joints than the default Joy-Cons, making it perfect for marathon sessions of Breath of the Wild.
-It also still has the motion control features found in the Joy-Cons, and the more traditional directional pad and larger face buttons give you the home console experience that the smaller controllers just can’t offer.
-A few carrying cases also contain slots to hold your Pro Controller, so you can take it with you.
+It also still has the motion control features found in the Joy-Cons, and the more traditional directional pad and larger face buttons give you the home console experience that the smaller controllers can’t offer.
+A few carrying cases also contain slots to hold your Pro Controller so you can take it with you.

 While Nintendo’s latest hardware isn’t as powerful as its cousins from Microsoft and Sony, it still packs quite a bit of performance into a very small frame.
 Sometimes, though, background processes and the like can tax the hybrid’s scant computing resources and cause framerate slowdowns.
 Some users have found that disabling Wi-Fi auto-connect helps quite a bit, particularly when you’re in handheld mode.

-Another option is the S-Charge Nintendo Switch case, which includes a massive 10,000mAh battery as well as an improved kickstand so you can play local multiplayer with friends for hours, all without worrying about your Switch dying.
-As an added bonus, the S-Charge can charge your phone through its USB ports.
+Another option is the, which includes a massive 10,000mAh battery as well as an improved kickstand so you can play local multiplayer with friends for hours, all without worrying about your Switch dying.
+As a bonus, the S-Charge can charge your phone through its USB ports.